AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Tabular Data and Interpolation
 ##############################
-We also have support for interpreting tabular data as a vector function using differentiable interpolation table objects.
+We also have support for interpreting tabular data as a VectorFunction using differentiable interpolation table objects.

 1-D Interpolation
 -----------------